Where divorce isn't more difficult than it has to be

 Why Choose Divorce.com?

-• Complete the online questionnaire consisting of questions about your circumstances and divorce terms.
+• Complete online questionnaire about circumstances and terms

-• Receive the packet of papers prepared in a PDF format in two business days.
+• Receive PDF documents in two business days

 The forms to start a divorce in Hawaii depend on the circumstances, e.g., whether the divorce is amicable or the couple has or doesn't have children.